 I feel immensely calm, and I can’t help smiling at what I’ve done, and the new adventures in the months to come.

 At 6pm I catch a taxi to the airport, and watch my final breathtaking African sunset.

 From the time I first dreamed of Africa until now, tt has taken almost a full decade to fulfill my dream.

 After 999 days and 53,400 miles around Africa, I step onto a plane and bid farewell to the continent that has forever changed me.

 P.S.
-New adventures are not far away – check back for more updates very soon!The Batwing Awning is rated 3.4 out of 5 stars from 21 cusomter reviews on Amazon.
+New adventures are not far away – check back for more updates very soon!The Solo Stove Bonfire is rated 4.7 out of 5 stars on Amazon.